KTH/devops-course/contributions/presentation/week2/phoebes-sedv/README.md

 - Presentation

 ## Description
-The presentation will cover different aspects of feature flags.
-First the presentation will discuss what feature flags are and their importance to DevOps as a whole.
-It will then present good examples of feature flags when they actually help, with an example from Netflix.
-It will also present downsides and challenges of feature flags that can lead to problems.
-Then it will present the disaster that happened to the Knight Capital Group as a worst case senario.
-Finally, the presentation will summarize everything discussed and reflect on feature flags in devops.
+The presentation will cover the advantages and disadvantages of feature flags.
+It will briefly introduce feature flags as a whole, but then go more in depth with the positive and negatives around feature flags.
+First, it will present advantages (the good) and some specific ways they can help.
+Then it will present some disadvantages of feature flags, focusing on the Knight Capital Group and what went wrong.
+Then we will summarize the presentation and add some reflections.

 **Relevance**
-Through these different perspectives we aim to give a balanced understanding of feature flags.
-Feature flags are a key part of modern devops practices and this presentation provides perspectives to the topic.
-While there are a lot of examples in the modern world of good uses of feature flags, there are still things to consider when implementing them.
-By showing some real world examples of feature flags, the audience will get a better sense of the different things to look out for regarding feature flags.
+Through the presentation of advantages and disadvantages, we will be able to measure the importance of feature flags and whether the advantages outweigh the bad.